 Personal transparency is the inception of any reminiscent relationship.
 Companies must be open and transparent, or they will be fabricated upon something other than what they seem to be.
 Employee cooperation will go acrid as irregularities appear between reality and frustrated expectations.

 To be personally transparent, it is important to incorporate social media- LinkedIn, Twitter or Facebook.
 Share your personal beliefs, notions, likes, and dislikes.
-Leaders should understand that transparency must stem from the top and cascade down to every single employee in the organisation.
+Leaders should understand that transparency must stem from the top and cascade down to every single employee in the organization.
 They need to ensure that transparency transfuses into every level of the company to so that both external and internal parties get access to the information they require without withdrawal or suppression of important details.

 Most employers expect their employees to be honest, sincere, guileless, but unless they act in the same manner, transparency won’t be truly achieved.
-Employers should be the torchbearers of the organisation.
+Employers should be the torchbearers of the organization.
 They need to light up the way so that others can follow.
 A transparent leader admits shortcomings and works with the employees to correct faults.
-Managers who are open and candid from the beginning create a relationship with staff and customers that is both enduring and exceptionally rewarding for all parties
+Managers who are open and candid from the beginning create a relationship with staff and customers that are both enduring and exceptionally rewarding for all parties

 Employees might find it easy to nurture a working relationship with their fellow workers, but when it comes to giving truthful feedback to the manager, challenges may arise.
 For instance, a manager might propose an idea that the employees do not agree on.
 Instead of shushing the whole situation down, it might be more constructive to share opinions in a positive manner.
-Transparency can only be achieved when all parties in an organisation are willing to share information rather than quietly criticising each other behind the curtains.
+Transparency can only be achieved when all parties in an organization are willing to share information rather than quietly criticizing each other behind the curtains.

 They focus too much on external measures of sustainability rather than on evocative internal indicators.
 As a matter of fact, top officials may only see sustainability through company’s annual external reports and success stories.
 Failures seem erroneous in their vocabularies since they never reach their offices.
-Any botches in the company are dealt with by lower level managers.
+Any botches in the company are dealt with by lower-level managers.

-In particular, sustainability professionals are desperately engrossed in benchmarking themselves against lagging performance indicators since this is what is itemised in external reports.
+In particular, sustainability professionals are desperately engrossed in benchmarking themselves against lagging performance indicators since this is what is itemized in external reports.
 External reporting has become so important that internal transparency has been totally overlooked.

 Employees consider transparency as a high premium in their daily interactions with different levels of the management.
 No employee wants to be associated with a company that is not clear about its standpoint or its long-term strategies.
 This just goes to indicate how much they appreciate involvement and inclusion.
-On the other hand, companies will achieve more success if they view customers, shareholders and partners as an extension of their internal team.
+On the other hand, companies will achieve more success if they view customers, shareholders, and partners as an extension of their internal team.

 Your work is to discover your world, and then with all your heart, give yourself to it.